-- Does the company have one or many directors?
-If many, then the employment allowance for employer national insurance is available and this will reduce the amount of employer national insurance that needs to be paid by up to £3,000 per annum
+Does the company have one or many directors?
+If many, then the employment allowance for employer national insurance is available (as long as the directors are paid above the secondary threshold for Employer National insurance).
+Employment allowance will reduce the amount of employer national insurance that needs to be paid by up to £4,000 p.a.

 How can owner managers plan the most tax efficient strategy?